ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git and local workflow.md

 5. Demo: Git in VS Code
     1. Open the workspace in VS Code.
 VS Code has git support built in.
 It doesn't have all the commands of Git Bash but is convenient when working in VS Code.
     2. Make a change in a file.
-    3. Invoke the command either View -> Command Palette or Ctrl+Shift+P.
+    3. Invoke the command either View -> Command Palette or Ctrl+Shift+P. (Cmd+Shift+P for Mac OS)
     4. Type / select "Git: stage all changes".
     5. Show the Source Control tab and the file diffs.
     6. Invoke the command pallette again and type / select "Git: commit".
     7. Check out the changes in Git Bash with `git log`

 6. Best practices
-    * To commit changes for all files us ".".
-It is a best practice to include a short and descriptive message.
+    * To commit changes for all files us "."
+    * It is a best practice to include a short and descriptive message.
 Your future self thanks you.

 ### Create repo and edit in VS Code (10 minutes)